 I was a member of Norwich Print Fair and I used to take part in their print exhibitions which they hold in September.
 I don’t do that now, I think gradually as you get older and you are disabled, things get more difficult to do.

-Yes, did I say about the art degree?
-I did it more as something to do, because in those days there wasn’t this culture of “Oh let’s get the disabled all back to work again, they’re all skiving, and lots of them could work.”
+I did the art degree more as something to do, because in those days there wasn’t this culture of, ‘Oh let’s get the disabled all back to work again, they’re all skiving, and lots of them could work.’
 I have to admit that if I had had the right job, which would probably have been a desk job, I could have worked but I think that would probably have been equally as boring as working at a building society.
-So that is really why I went back to college and did an art degree and did art history and did print-making and paper making.
+So that is really why I went back to college and did the art degree and did print-making and paper making.
 I used to do that at home.
 But as you get older it gets increasingly difficult to do it.
-So I now do more photography and make things like DVDs and collected together all the old family photos.
+So, I now do more photography and make things like DVDs and collected together all the old family photos.
 My husband has got more than a hundred years of family photos.
 Collected all those together and made a DVD of them.